Pravesh7296/CodingHub/README.md

 ## Features
  The CodingHub system provides the following features:

+ ### For Admin:
+- Log in to the CodingHub using registered credentials.
+- View a collection of Assignment available in the system.
+- View all Instructor  and Student.
+- Delete Instructor and Student from System.
+- Log out from the CodingHub.

 ### For Student/Clients:
 - Register for an account by providing necessary personal information.
 - Log in to the CodingHub using registered credentials.
 - View a collection of Assignment available in the system.
 - Filter Assignment based on dates to find Assignment that match their preferences.
-- done or view Assignmnets to save them for future reference.
+- done and view Assignmnets to save them for future reference.
 - Log out from the CodingHub.